xdrshjr/EcritisAgent/docs/features/ai-doc-validation.md

 # AI Document Validation Feature

 ## Overview
 The AI Document Validation feature provides a comprehensive Word document editing and validation system with a split-panel interface.
-Users can upload Word documents, edit them online with full formatting support, and export the modified versions.
+Users can start editing immediately in the rich text editor, or upload existing Word documents for editing with full formatting support.
+All documents can be exported as .docx files.

+### Key Capabilities
+- **Immediate Editing**: Start typing right away without uploading a document
+- **Document Upload**: Import existing Word documents (.doc, .docx)
+- **Full Formatting**: Rich text editing with comprehensive formatting tools
+- **Export**: Download edited content as Word documents (.docx)

 ## Architecture